 Allow yourself to take a moment to address your feelings.
 Or take a day just to relax with something you enjoy doing.
 By addressing these feelings and emotions, you’re taking a break from the stress you may be feeling.

 So, don’t be afraid to give yourself a much-needed break.
 A good way to release some of your overwhelming feelings is to treat yourself to a calming place.
 Maybe treat yourself to a spa day or a few hours alone in the park, on the beach, or even in your bathtub.

 Christmas is a day filled with a lot of good moments and memories.
 Yet it doesn’t have to be overwhelming.
 By taking moments in between to care for yourself during the process, your stress levels will thank you in the long run.
 And while the moments leading up to Christmas can be hectic, the day itself can bring it all together.

 Tamaru is a content writer who runs the website, The Silent Torch.
-She dedicates her writing skills towards putting awareness to mental health and self-care.
-Aside from blogging on her site, she’s pushing her career of freelance blogging.
+She dedicates her writing skills to raising awareness about mental health and self-care.
+Aside from blogging on her site, she’s pushing her career as a freelance blogger.
 When Tamaru is not writing, she’s working on her other love, designing graphics for social media, and more.
 You can learn more about Tamaru at The Silent Torch, Twitter, or Instagram.